 This means that you only have one choice.

 Whether you eventually go to college (two- or four-year), the military, a trade school, or directly to the workplace, you will need a solid high school education.

-If you slack off in high school, you will eventually have to learn what your high school teachers are trying to teach you.
+If you slack off in high school, you will eventually have to learn what your high school teachers were trying to teach you.
 Every job that offers a living wage requires that an individual have an educational base at least equivalent to a four-year high school experience.
-If you don’t learn what you are supposed to learn in high school now, you will have to go back and learn what you missed sometime, some day.
+If you don’t learn what you are supposed to learn in high school when you’re there, you will have to go back and learn what you missed at some point.
 And most likely, you will have to pay for that learning.